xebia-functional/fetch/docs/src/tut/docs.md

 Await.result(fut, 1 seconds) // this call blocks the current thread, don't do this at home!
 ```

-Since futures run in a thread pool, we need to explicitly set println output to the standard output.
-Note how both requests
-to the data sources run in parallel, each in its own logical thread.
+Since futures run in a thread pool, both requests to the data sources run in parallel, each in its own logical thread.

 # Caching